restic/restic/doc/047_tuning_backup_parameters.rst

 depending on the backend the memory usage can also increase by a similar amount.
 Restic requires temporary space according to the pack size, multiplied by the number of backend connections plus one.
-For example, if the backend uses 5 connections (the default for most backends), with a target pack size of 64MiB, you'll need a *minimum* of 384MiB of space in the temp directory.
+For example, if the backend uses 5 connections (the default for most backends), with a target pack size of 64 MiB, you'll need a *minimum* of 384 MiB of space in the temp directory.
 A bit of tuning may be required to strike a balance between resource usage at the backup client and the number of pack files in the repository.